-(b) Except for other transfers herein required, the moneys in the Revenue Fund shall be subject to withdrawal by the Authority for the payment of Operation and Maintenance Expenses only upon checks and vouchers, stating the purpose of the payment (which shall be in accordance with the current Annual Budget of the Authority) signed by the President of the Authority and countersigned by its Treasurer, or signed and countersigned by such officers or employees of the Authority as may from time to time be designated by resolution of the Board of Authority.
+(b) Except for other transfers herein required, the moneys in the Revenue Fund shall be subject to withdrawal by the Authority for the payment of Operation and Maintenance Expenses only upon checks and vouchers or other method of transfer, stating the purpose of the payment (which shall be in accordance with the current Annual Budget of the Authority) signed by the President of the Authority or by its Treasurer, or signed by such officers or employees of the Authority as may from time to time be designated by resolution of the Board of Authority.
 At the end of each Authority Fiscal Year any surplus funds remaining in the Revenue Fund shall be transferred to the Interest and Sinking Fund.